Click on an award category below to view the 2012 recipient(s):

 Nelly Chavez is a recipient of a Fulbright English Teaching Assistantship Grant to Spain.
 Nelly enjoys helping student with literacy and linguistic challenges, especially English-language learners.
 She hopes to bring this intimate knowledge to her secondary school teaching assignment in Madrid.
 Nelly will graduate from USC with majors in American Studies & Ethnicity and French, and a minor in Latin American Studies.

-Huibin A. Chew will spend her Fulbright year in the Philippines.
+Huibin A. Chew is a doctoral student in Gender Studies and will spend her Fulbright year in the Philippines.
 Her project will explore the interplay between Filipino anti-imperialist movements and transnational feminism by examining the activities of GABRIELA, the largest federation of women’s groups in the Philippines.
 This study will serve as a foundation of Huibin’s dissertation research on gendered violence, the state, and the transnational politics of urban women’s organizing in the Philippines.

 Joanne Cho graduated from USC in August 2009 with a Masters of Public Health.
 Her Fulbright project centers around studying the cultural and social stigmas of mental healthcare utilization and its correlation to high suicide rates among younger women in South Korea.
 She will be based at Yonsei Graduate School of Public health, where she will work with Dr. Sun-Ha Jee to identify participants for the study.